AlexNisulescu/WebInterface-for-s3/README.md

     This is an Web Server created in my spare time in order to offer an interface between the user and the S3 object storage.
-    I hope that this will serve as an example for future developers trying to create any aplication that uses object storage for both private and hybrid cloud services :smiley:
+    I hope that this will serve as an example for future developers trying to create any aplication that uses object storage for both private and hybrid cloud services

 ## Prerequisites
     In order to make this work, you need an S3 gateway object storage server running to connect to.